-In three interrelated presentations (performance, screening, art talk), artist-scholars Việt Lê, kate-hers RHEE, and Hồng-Ân Trương examine archives, intimacies, and empires through cross-disciplinary practices which include experimental film, poetry, performance, and installation.
+In three interrelated presentations (performance, screening, art talk), artist-scholars Việt Lê, kate-hers RHEE, and Hồng-Ân Trương examined archives, intimacies, and empires through cross-disciplinary practices which included experimental film, poetry, performance, and installation.

 To start the event, RHEE and Lê remixed the text from the artbook White Gaze (Michelle Dizon and Lê) and as a performance, an audience call and response, tracing our collective desires and complicities.